CCP-SAS/ccp-sas.github.io/software.md

 The 'user gateway' to the software available under the CCP-SAS project is a website we call SASSIE-Web.

-To use SASSIE-Web, click on the red link below to be re-directed to our Web Portal.
+To use SASSIE-Web, click on the link below to be re-directed to our Web Portal.

 [SASSIE-Web](https://sassie-web.chem.utk.edu/sassie2)